ixvu/w4111_wiki/Query-proc.md

   - need to call estimate() on inputs!
   - use selectivity. assume attributes are independent

-####Estimate Size of Output
+#### Estimate Size of Output
 + Emp: 1000 Cardinality
 + Dept: 10 Cardinality
 + Cost(Emp join Dept) = ?

-- Naïve
+- Naïvely
   - total records		1000* 10		=10,000
   - Selectivity of emp          1 / 1000		= 0.001
   - Selectivity of dep          1 / 10			=0.1
   - Join selectivity            1 / max(1k,10)  	=0.001
   - Output cardinality          10,000 * 0.001   	=10
++ Note
-+ Note: selectivity is defined with respect to cross product size
+  + Selectivity is defined with respect to cross product size
-+ Note: estimate wrong if this is a key/foreign key (ex. join on emp.did = dept.did should yield 1000 results, not 10)
+  + estimate wrong if this is a key/foreign key (ex. join on emp.did = dept.did should yield 1000 results, not 10)

 ### 2. join plan space